• Skip to primary navigation

 A spoon dipping in a glass jar filled with oat milk bechamel.

 I love using oat milk in different recipes!
-I use it all the time in my oat milk matcha latte, oat milk hot chocolate, vegan eggnog, and even vegan rice pudding.
+I use it all the time in my oat milk matcha latte, vegan eggnog, and even vegan rice pudding.
 But oat milk can be used in savory recipes as well, just like this vegan white sauce!

 Jump to: